LearningLocker/docs/src/http-statement-forwarding.md

 ```

 #### Permissions
-In order for Learning Locker to succesfully write to the Kinesis Firehose, please ensure that the IAM user (attributed to the key/secret) has the minimum permissions in its policy:
+In order for Learning Locker to successfully write to the Kinesis Firehose, please ensure that the IAM user (attributed to the key/secret) has the minimum permissions in its policy (as shown below).
+When using the example below, please replace `region`, `account-id`, and `KinesisFirehoseName` with your details in the `Resource` array.

 ```json
 {